 The extraction companies within the RCU must pay ECO to the Climate Bank for the quantities of fossil fuels extracted - also for exports.
 However, since there are no ECO revenues from production and consumption from the RCU, the exporter is reimbursed directly by the Climate Bank for the ECO charged, as a compensation payment.

-However, buyers outside the RCU must pay the ECO price of the fossil fuels, according to the current daily rate on the climate exchange, in addition to the purchase price, as a CO2 duty.
+However, buyers outside the RCU must pay the ECO price of the fossil fuels, as an equivalent in monetary currency, according to the current daily rate on the climate exchange, in addition to the purchase price, as a CO2 duty. .
 This increases the incentive to favor fossil fuels with a lower CO2 content and the lowest possible energy production costs.

 The RCU is a closed system in which ECOs are exchanged for fossil consumption in order to ensure that consumers within the Union cannot consume more climate-damaging goods and services than their rationed quota.

-Goods produced in the RCU are subject to customs duties when they are exported outside the RCU.
+Goods produced in the RCU are subject to customs duties when they are exported.
 This is because they were produced within the closed ECO cycle using the limited fossil fuels, priced using the carbon resource currency ECO and invoiced through the individual process stages.
 However, since the external buyer cannot pay for these goods with ECO, the seller is reimbursed directly by the Climate Bank for the amount of ECO charged for his products.
 This compensation is necessary because in this particular case no RCU end customer buys these goods and pays with his budget.
 Indeed, the circulation of the resource currency must not be interrupted by the export of goods.
 The amount of this CO2 duty corresponds to the current daily rate of the ECO on the climate exchange, and is paid in addition to the purchase price of the goods.
 This ensures that companies producing for customers outside the RCU still have an incentive to produce these goods in a climate-friendly way.
-This is because products with low ECO costs are thus more attractive not only to customers within the Union, but also outside it.
+This is because products with low ECO costs are thus more attractive not only to customers within the Union, but also to the rest of the world.
 Here, too, the system remains effectively self-contained.

 Within the RCU, no more greenhouse gas emissions from imports and exports may be permitted than the scientifically determined quotient.
 The trading interfaces with other countries must be designed in such a way that the total volume permitted within the member states is not undermined.
 Therefore, import and export transactions must be adapted to the resource currency ECO.
 The aim is that citizens within the RCU cannot overconsume their CO2 budget, regardless of where the products were manufactured or where in the world fossil fuels were extracted.